-The new Dietrich College course titled "Hack Your Life: The Science and Practices of Student Health and Well-Being" seeks to highlight the psychology behind modern student's habits, mental health and academic success.
+The new Dietrich College course titled “Hack Your Life: The Science and Practices of Student Health and Well-Being” seeks to highlight the psychology behind modern students' habits, their mental health, and their academic success.
 In other words, the goal of the course is to help students learn how to live a more fulfilling life.

 The course is led by three professors from the Department of Psychology: David Creswell, Erik Thiessen and Kody Manke.
 Creswell conceived of the course after witnessing how many college students were struggling in his ongoing Life@CMU Research Project.